gegp01/AMR/antiobiotics_covariance.md

 #### Set priors
-As prior belief for the correlations among resistance to antibiotic families, we can use a matrix V of 13 x 13 with an expected self-correlation of 1, and no correlation between resistance to different antibiotic families.
-In other words, the elements in the diagonal of the matrix V are 1, and the elements off-diagonal are 0.
+As prior belief for the correlations among resistance to antibiotic families, we can use a matrix of 13 x 13 with an expected self-correlation of 1, and no correlation between the resistance to different antibiotic families.
+In other words, the elements in the diagonal of the matrix are 1, and the elements off-diagonal are 0.

-This priors will be challenged against our hypothesis and data.
+This prior will be tested against the data; and we can modifify the prior values of self-correlation as in the following examples.
+Furthermore, we could change the elements of diagonal if there is some hypothesis about it.

 ~~~
-# For one factor
+# Prior matrix considering self-correlation of 1.
-usP_1<-list(V = diag(13), nu = 2)
+identity<-list(V = diag(13), nu = 2)

-# For two factors we can split the variance
-usP_2<-list(V = diag(13)/5, nu = 2)

-# For three factors
+# Prior matrix considering self-correlation of 0.33.
-usP<-list(V = diag(13)/3, nu = 2)
+var_33<-list(V = diag(13)/3, nu = 2)

+# Prior matrix considering self-correlation of 0.66.
-idhP<-list(V = diag(13)*2/3, nu = 2)
+var_66<-list(V = diag(13)*2/3, nu = 2)

 ~~~
 ##### Run de model